 Lindholm lifts Flames past Senators in OT

-Elias Lindholm's late third-period goal just over a minute after his team saw a lead disappear was the game winner as the host Calgary Flames beat the Ottawa Senators 3-1 on Saturday night in their first game after coach Bill Peters resigned amidst a week of controversy.
+Elias Lindholm's late third-period goal just over a minute after his team saw a lead disappear was the game-winner as the host Calgary Flames beat the Ottawa Senators 3-1 on Saturday night in Calgary's first game after coach Bill Peters resigned amidst a week of controversy.
 Goaltender David Rittich made 26 saves for the Flames, who recorded the 1,000th home victory in franchise history.

 Peters resigned after investigations began regarding claims that he directed a racial slur at a player while coaching in the minors and also kicked one of his players while coaching the Carolina Hurricanes a couple of seasons ago.
 Geoff Ward, who was an associate coach with Peters, filled in for Peters in a 3-2 overtime win over the Buffalo Sabres on Wednesday also, but it was officially his first game as interim coach.